koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 ----------------------

 <!-- note
-As I've explained, React processes imperative DOM operations for you.
-Even though we write a div as JSX, it's not a DOM, It's a React Element.
+When we write a div as JSX, it's not a DOM, It's a React Element.
 React creates an abstraction layer using React Element on top of the DOM.

 But the abstraction level might be too low as primitivies for your application.